-Let’s try and imagine what the total cost would be to have a baby sitter, personal chef, nurse, book keeper, counselor, chauffeur, scheduler, cleaning crew and events planner?
+Let’s try and imagine what the total cost would be to have a baby sitter, personal chef, nurse, bookkeeper, counselor, chauffeur, scheduler, cleaning crew and events planner?

 I’m sure I’ve missed many more hats but you get the point.
-It’s common place for the breadwinner to buy tons of life insurance to protect their income but what about the stay-at-home mom who performs many if not all of the tasks we mentioned above?
+It’s commonplace for the breadwinner to buy tons of life insurance to protect their income but what about the stay-at-home mom who performs many if not all of the tasks we mentioned above?

-Salary.com published a study where they estimated that a stay-at-home mom juggle’s 94.7 hours of work per week and can be estimated to earn a salary of over $110,000 per year.
+Salary.com published a study where they estimated that a stay-at-home mom juggles 94.7 hours of work per week and can be estimated to earn a salary of over $110,000 per year.

 Considering all the work and tasks associated as a mom to keep a family and their home going, I know that if I ever lost my wife I’d be lost and would certainly need some assistance with basic family duties that mom was taking care of.
 Now that we understand mom needs life insurance as well I know that you’re wondering…

-How Much Life Insurance Should I Purchase?
+How Much Life Insurance Should a Mom Purchase?

 There are many methods to utilize in determining how much life insurance one should purchase for themselves.
 The most important thing to remember though is that you should only commit to what fits the family’s budget.
 My preferred three methods of determining how much life insurance one needs are as follows:

 Method #1: Salary multiple such as 10 times your salary (or whatever multiple you prefer such as 15 or 20 times).